hypermodularity/hypermodularity.com/README.md

 You get a smaller part with the same functionality.

-With the smaller size of module the following benefits comming up.
+With the smaller size of a module the following benefits comming up.

 + modules get more specialised
 + such a specialisation brings about higher quality